go-tutorials/overview/README.md

 </td></tr></tbody></table>

 #### Range
-The range form of the for loop iterates over a slice or map.
+The range form of the for loop iterates over a slice or map
 ##### Exercise 1: Loop a slice and print 2 powers
 - Run here https://go.dev/tour/moretypes/16